Why have a Facebook Page for Business?

 3. Add some content to make the image better such as a bit of pertinent intro text

 4. Create and add Video content or repost interesting video.
-It can be raw and rough, but video for mobile is going to be huge, ideally with subtitles or explanatory text, as many people wil not click a video until they know what it is about
+It can be raw and rough, but video for mobile is going to be huge.
+Ideally add subtitles or explanatory text, as many people wil not click a video until they know what it is about

 5. Background – make sure that your Facebook page has your corporate imagery, Logo etc and looks well, telling the story of what you do